openpnp/openpnp/3D-Units-per-Pixel.md

 # Other Uses

-* PCB fiducials will be correctly detected and closed in on, according to the PCB Z.
+* PCB fiducials will be correctly detected and more efficiently closed in on, according to the PCB Z. Please note that having your PCB at a Z other than your **Default Z** is still **not recommended!**
 * [[Visual Homing]] is assumed (by definition) to be at **Default Z**, as set on the Camera.
 You must make sure that the visual homing fiducial and your [primary calibration fiducial](https://github.com/openpnp/openpnp/wiki/Vision-Solutions) are at the same Z coordinate.
 These are the very foundations of your machine calibration, so there is deliberately no flexibility there!